-The half-credit course will take place over two-and-a-half days (e.g., all Monday, all Tuesday, half of Wednesday).
-Class sessions will feature some traditional lecture and commentary but most of our time together will be in team-based experiences, working with groups of classmates on a variety of tasks.
+This half-credit course will take place over two-and-a-half consecutive days.
+Inperson attendance is mandatory.
+Class sessions will feature some traditional lecture and commentary but most of our time together will be in hands-on teambased experiences, working with groups of classmates on a variety of tasks.

 This course relies heavily on games (playing them and re-designing them) as tools for understanding teamwork and oneself.
 You should be prepared for an intense, hands-on experience, featuring different kinds of tasks (analysis, execution, idea generation, etc.), often under time pressure.
-There will be repeated episodes for self-reflection as well as giving and receiving candid feedback to teammates.
+There will be repeated episodes for self-reflection as well as giving and receiving candid feedback to/from teammates.
 Students who give their full attention and energy to this class, and who show a commitment to helping their classmates learn, will be rewarded with new insights into themselves and teamwork.

-Our first day will feature an intense teamwork simulation (a large-scale game) with shifting conditions and time pressure.
-In groups of six, team members scramble to coordinate their actions to achieve a goal, with other teams being potential allies and adversaries.
-Team members occupy different roles (engineer, analyst, diplomat, etc.), receive different information, and experience different dynamics throughout the simulation.
-As a result, teams and leaders must deal with communication and coordination challenges that come from being dispersed and multi-functional (e.g., functional silos).
+Our first day will build up to an intense teamwork simulation (a large-scale game) with shifting conditions and time pressure.
+Team members will scramble to coordinate their actions to achieve a goal, with other teams being potential allies and adversaries.
+Teammates will occupy different roles (engineer, analyst, diplomat, etc.), receive different information, and experience different dynamics throughout the simulation.
+As a result, teams and leaders will need to deal with communication and coordination challenges that come from being dispersed and multi-functional (e.g., functional silos).